 Both of the main APEL repositories have two branches used to manage the source code:

-Development
+Development branch

 The development branch (shortened to “dev” in the version control system) is where pull requests are merged to and so contains the latest features as they are completed.
 Therefore the code in this branch should always be deployable to test systems.

-Master
+Master branch

 The master branch is where the development branch is merged to when preparing the software for a release.
 Therefore the code in this branch should always be releasable to production systems.